manimino/ducks/README.md

 ## How it works

-For each attribute in the FilterBox, it holds a dict that maps every unique value to the set of objects with that value.
+For each attribute in the FilterBox, it holds a dict or tree that maps every unique value to the set of objects with that value.

 This is the rough idea of the data structure:
 ```
 class FilterBox:
     indices = {
         'attribute1': {val1: set(some_obj_ids), val2: set(other_obj_ids)},
-        'attribute2': {val3: set(some_obj_ids), val4: set(other_obj_ids)},
+        'attribute2': BTree({val3: set(some_obj_ids), val4: set(other_obj_ids)}),
     }
     'obj_map': {obj_ids: objects}
 }